xonsh/xonsh/news/fix_noaccess.rst

 **Added:**

-* Added catching exceptions during load a history backend to avoid shell exiting e.g. on permission error.
+* Added catching an exceptions during load a history backend to avoid shell exiting e.g. on permission error.
 * Added catching an exception when cache file is not writable.

 **Changed:**